 18- Try Painting With A Twist

-In line with the creative spirit of Austin, spend an artistic evening taking a painting class with a twist within the heart of the city.
+In line with the creative spirit of Austin, spend an artistic evening taking a painting class with a twist within the city’s heart.

 During this class, you will be able to meet and socialise with locals and visiting travellers, sip wine, listen to music and leave with the best souvenir imaginable: a beautiful painting of your creation.

-What better way to experience such an artistically centred city than to create some art of your own?
+What better way to experience such an artistically centred city than to create your own art?

 Painting With A Twist is at 8820 Burnet Road, Ste 507, Austin, Texas 78757.